abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

     ```

 As you can see at lines 9-10, `dcm2bids_scaffold` has an `--output_dir` (or `-o`
-for short) option with a default option, which means you can either specify
+for short) option with a default option, which means that you can either specify
-where you want the scaffolding to happen to be or it will create the scaffold in
+where you want the scaffolding to be executed or it will create the scaffold in
 the current directory as a default.

 Below you can see the difference between specifying `-o output_dir` and NOT